Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Introduction

 Second, we provide a new stability guarantee for the \scsp{} and \gscsp{} algorithms: By considering any particular quadrature rule as a (discrete) measure, we show that these procedures are mathematically stable in the total variation distance on measures.
 When the \scsp{} and \gscsp{} algorithms are mappings that take as input positive measures with large finite support to output positive measures with smaller support, then both algorithms are locally Lipschitz (and in particular continuous) with respect to the total variation distance on both input and the output.
 See \Cref{thm:muM-perturbation}.

 In the numerical results presented in \Cref{sec:numerical}, we demonstrate that the \gscsp{} algorithm can successfully prune very large rules with one billion points and compare the computational efficiency of \gscsp{} to competing algorithms, in particular, a non-negative least squares (NNLS) formulation and a linear programming (LP) formulation.
+We note that modifications to the ``standard'' NNLS approach have also been proposed that decrease runtime by up to one order of magnitude \cite{Elefante2022CQMCAI}.
 We also provide supporting evidence for the total variation stability guarantee for \scsp{} and \gscsp, and show that the stability properties of this algorithm are more favorable than the stability properties of the alternative NNLS and LP algorithms.
 We demonstrate the potential of our new algorithm by generating nontrivial quadrature on two-dimensional cut-cell finite element mesh geometries.
 The \gscsp{} and other related ``pruning'' algorithms are implemented in the open-source software package \texttt{CaratheodoryPruning.jl}.